-In this series Introduction Adding Dialogs and State to your bot Welcome to the second post in my blog series on Building Bots with The Microsoft Bot Framework.
+In this series Introduction Adding Dialogs and State to your bot Using Form Flow Welcome to the second post in my blog series on Building Bots with The Microsoft Bot Framework.
 In today’s post, we will learn how we can build a stateful bot that can carry out a meaningful conversation with the user.
 We will also find out how Dialogs can add reusability to our bots.
-What is a Dialog?

-In this series Introduction Adding Dialogs and State to your bot I decided to spend some time learning the Microsoft Bot Framework.
+In this series Introduction Adding Dialogs and State to your bot Using Form Flow I decided to spend some time learning the Microsoft Bot Framework.
 I am going to write a series of blog posts to share with you what I learn so that we can go through this learning exercise together.
 This is the first post in the series with a few more to go.
-You might want to stay in the loop, so remember to subscribe to my mailing list and keep visiting this site to check out new content.

 Visual Studio 2017 is currently the best IDE that is in-line with the Microsoft’s strategy of embracing non Microsoft platforms and operating systems.
 I am a web developer, therefore, following is my outline of the most compelling features of Visual Studio 2017.
 Setup Experience Visual Studio no longer asks you to select options from a long list of checkboxes.
 It presents a more easy to comprehend list of workloads that are segregated by categories.